Skip to main content

 Keep it classy

-Here are some classes I use that follow the Tailwind variant naming convention (e.g. sm:hidden, hover:bg-black, etc.).
+Here are some classes I’ve used that follow the Tailwind variant naming convention (e.g. sm:hidden, hover:bg-black, etc.).
 They are defined within my HTML’s <head> section.

 <head>